-The ultimate responsibility for the effective management of Should any Director resign from their position as a result of the risks faced by the Group in order to achieve its strategic and financial objectives lies with the Board.
+The ultimate responsibility for the effective management of strategic and financial objectives lies with the Board.
 It is vital to the long-term sustainability of the Group that strong risk management mechanisms are in place.
 The Board carries out a robust assessment of the principal risks facing the Company, including those that would threaten its business model, future performance, solvency or liquidity.
 Details of the Group's risk management processes, including the Board's robust assessment of the Group's emerging and principal risks, key controls and mitigating strategies can be found on pages 88 to 99.